Swift

 * Point out any version or package setup issues and propose exact fixes.

-2. **SDK initialization (AppDelegate / SceneDelegate / SwiftUI)**
+2. **SDK initialization (AppDelegate / SwiftUI)**

 * Locate how and where I call: